-Now that it looks like winter is over and we are going right to summer, you might have some clients looking to put their boats in the water for some fun and relaxation.
+Now that it looks like winter is over and we are going right to summer, you might have some clients looking to put their yachts with new Yacht Lettering in the water for some fun and relaxation.
 When insuring watercraft, there are typically a couple of options.
 The HO policy can be endorsed (provided the watercraft meets the guidelines) or the watercraft can be insured on a separate stand-along policy.
 Is there a difference in the coverages?
 Yes, and actually many of the differences involve areas that occur with some degree of frequency.

 Issues such as: